harness/developer-hub/release-notes/security-testing-orchestration.md

 - You can now set up your STO scan images and pipelines to run scans as non-root and establish trust for your own proxies using self-signed certificates.
 This workflow supports any STO-compatible scanner that can run natively without root access.
 This workflow also supports build environments that use a self-signed proxy server between the Harness Delegate and the Harness Manager.

-  For information on how to set up this workflow, go to [Configure STO to Download Images from a Private Registry](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry).
+  For information on how to set up this workflow, go to [Configure your pipeline to use STO images from private registry](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/configure-pipeline-to-use-sto-images-from-private-registry).

 - Reference Identifiers selected for AIDA enhancement in a Security Issue are now remembered, upon generation, and shown when revisited in the UI.
 (STO-6032)